 14. ASICS Men's Conviction X Cross-Trainer Shoe

 The Conviction X Cross for ASICS is made from a durable RhynoSkin synthetic leather upper.
 Its perforated sock liner helps to keep the feet cool and dry.
-The soles are flat and wide for the stability needed for lifting heavy weight.
+The soles are flat and wide for the stability needed for lifting heavy weights.
 For some reason, there is a hole built into the sole which inadvertently allows any water or small debris to come in.
-We’re sure there is a purpose but not sure what.
+We're sure there is a purpose but not sure what.

 • Durable, synthetic leather upper